econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Deposit 10000.0 tETH to market account: 0xd6b6eeb06160c13c174ea4c868fef9457686f45c7839463640cb7a5b051f95a3
 ```

 Interacting with the exchange as an address requires a market account for each trading pair.
 Market accounts possess the funds available to trade on a trading pair as an account.
 In the above, we perform two steps for two coins, in addition to registering a new market account:

 1. Create a new market account (only if necessary).
 2. Obtain the funds to be deposited (in this case, we mint them).
-3. Depost the funds into the account.
+3. Deposit the funds into the account.

 This gives us the 5 total transactions we expect and see above.
+Minting and depositing happens twice while creating a new account happens only once.
+This will happen again when we create an Account "B" below.

 #### Step #3: Place Limit Orders (as Account A)
 ```